sodadata/soda-core/docs/documentation/cli.md

 > See our [Installation guide]({% link getting-started/installation.md %}) on how to install the `soda` command.

-The soda command line is mostly a tool to help you get started with your Soda SQL configuration files.
+The soda command line tool helps you to get started with your Soda SQL configuration files and run Soda Scans.

 To see the list of available commands, enter `soda` in your terminal: